as/signer/README.md

 Branca implementations seen in the wild don't return msg if it is authentic but expired, which is useless for practical deployments.
 With Signer, you have the ability to log authentic but expired tokens to debug misbehaving clients or bugs in clients software.

-Branca utilizes a binary time field, one advantage of having a time field would be visibility in your server logs.
-For example, if logs contained a unix timestamp as part of the branca header, you could easily see in Splunk whether a certain timestamp was expired (assuming it wasn't modified by an adversary).
-However, Branca uses a binary timestamp, so the benefit of having a greppable/searchable value is quickly lost.
+Branca uses a binary time field, one advantage of having a time field would be visibility in your server logs.
+For example, if logs contained a unix timestamp as part of the branca header, you could easily see in Splunk whether a certain timestamp was expired.
+However, Branca uses a binary timestamp, so the benefit of having a greppable/searchable value is lost.
 You must decode the timestamp manually and in the correct big endian byte order before making assumptions about it even if you assume its authentic.

-Branca uses base62, which is a clumsy, poorly-defined standard (branca test vectors could not be decoded by online base62 decoders).
-Prefer a standard encoding in a binary power of 2 that is easily accessible across languages.
+Branca uses base62, a poorly-defined standard (branca test vectors could not be decoded by online base62 decoders).
+A standard base64 encoding is easily accessible across languages and easier to implement and test.

 Branca does not offer easily-available test vectors.
 Java implementations in the wild incorrectly implement AEADs that only authenticate the header and not the cipher text.
 We provide an interface that allows the user to pass in the nonce because in practice this is CRITICAL to reproducibly verifying test vectors in the implementation.